timfox456/myresume/Tim-Fox-Resume.md

   * Developed AI/ML models for applying transformed vectors to Understand Meaning
   * Extracted features from images and videos using Computer Vision Algorithms
   * Developed Python application to perform AI service wrapped with Flask container
-  * Used dask, CUDA, GPU, TPU for parallelization
+  * Used CUDA, GPU, TPU for parallelization
   * Interfaced with Relativity for E-discovery integration for AI component
   * Developed Chatbot with Utterance NLU, dialog management.
   * Used deep reinforcement learning for training algorithm